 2 drops almond extract

 In a large pan, combine the sugar and the ruby port over a gentle heat, until the sugar has dissolved.
 Add the cranberries and stir.
-Add the cinnamon, ginger, cloves, currants, raisins, dried cranberries, the zest and juice of the orange and cubed apple.
+Add the cinnamon, ginger, cloves, currants and raisins (with the brandy they soaked in), dried cranberries, the zest and juice of the orange and cubed apples.
 Bring the mixture to a gentle simmer and cook for 20 minutes, until the fruit has broken down and has absorbed most of the liquid in the pan.
 Whilst it's simmering, use a wooden spoon to smoosh the cranberries a little.
-Remove from the heat, allow it to cool a bit, then add the brandy, honey, vanilla, and almond extracts and stir well with a wooden spoon, continuing to mash the mixture into a paste.
+Remove from the heat, allow it to cool a bit, then add the remaining 2 tablespoons brandy, honey, vanilla, and almond extracts and stir well with a wooden spoon, continuing to mash the mixture into a paste.
 Cool the mincemeat completely before spooning it into clean containers.
 May be kept in the fridge for up to two weeks.

 Ingredients for the pie crusts, makes around 48